Becoming a father will change your life. You already know that, right?

 I cannot emphasize this enough.
 If your child needs first aid, trust me, you will want to know exactly how to apply it.

-In an infant first aid class, you will learn vital, life-saving skills that you can apply to your own child, or to anyone else.
+You will learn vital, life-saving skills in an infant first aid class.
+You can apply this to your child or anyone else.

 The best-case scenario is that you will never have to apply the knowledge.

-When your baby is born, he or she is no longer protected by amniotic fluid.
-That means they are susceptible to all the same illnesses that you and I are.
+When babies are born, they are no longer protected by amniotic fluid.
+That means they are susceptible to all the same illnesses you and I are.

-Take some time to learn about the most common childhood illness and learn how to treat them.
+Take time to learn about the most common childhood illnesses and how to treat them.
 The CDC has details for the most common conditions for infants and toddlers under 3, so save this resource!

 It has details for the most common conditions, such as: